-Chainmail that protected the upper body and worn as a long full body shirt was known as a Hauberk.
+Chainmail that protected the upper body and was worn as a long full body shirt was known as a Hauberk.
 Mail that protected the head and neck was known as a Coif.

-Chainmail could be used to cover seperate parts of the body and there really were no limits to how it could be used.
+Chainmail could be used to cover separate parts of the body and there really were no limits to how it could be used.
 The common type of chainmail was constructed using the 4 to 1 linking system, more links were used to make the chainmail stronger.

-A Tunic made from mail, a battle shirt of mail.
-The Byrnie originates from old Norse and was orginally worn by the Vikings.
+A Tunic made from the mail, a battle shirt of mail.
+The Byrnie originates from old Norse and was originally worn by the Vikings.
 Similar to the Hauberk in design it was worn by the legendary Beowulf as a battle shirt.
 Commonly worn by army units and commonly associated with the Vikings.

-The Coif was longer in later designs and covered the shoulders as well, it could be worn with metal plate underneath or with a helmet on top, their were several variants in how Coif was worn and the design during medieval times.
+The Coif was longer in later designs and covered the shoulders as well, it could be worn with a metal plate underneath or with a helmet on top, there were several variants in how Coif was worn and the design during medieval times.
 Other names for the Coif were Coifa or Coifia.

-The Hauberk was a mail tunic from the middle ages, it originally protected the neck but later covered the whole body, a Hauberk could be long or short sleeved and there were varying lengths throughout history.
+The Hauberk was a mail tunic from the middle ages, it originally protected the neck but later covered the whole body, a Hauberk could be long or short-sleeved and there were varying lengths throughout history.
 Hauberks could be worn with a coif to protect the neck and head areas.